GabrielGroenendaal/Color_In_Space/README.md

 ```
 ***

+### Acknowledgments
+The author would like to acknowledge that the following were invaluable to understanding and using the concepts that made COlors in Space possible:

+* Gabe Cuzzillo, my teacher for Action Games Studio who taught me loads about making satisfying visuals and responsive gameplay for 2D action games.
+* All music is from Celeste and was used for educational purposes
 <!-- ### Implementation Timeline
 My overall goals for the project involve the implementation of the following features
 - Responsive and enjoyable movement based on cursor position input